Kevin Roster: Life

 Roster was born in College Point, Queens, New York City on March 9, 1983, to Debra Roster and Kevin Gene Roster, Sr. He built a successful family business specializing in collectible items.

-He was diagnosed with sarcoma in 2017.
+Roster was diagnosed with sarcoma in 2017.
 After he found a lump in his leg, his physician ordered an MRI, and initially told him that his tumor was benign.
 Consequently, his diagnosis was delayed about four months, during which time he progressed from early stage 2 to late stage 3.
 He received eight rounds of chemotherapy, 44 radiation treatments, and three surgeries, including the amputation of his left leg.
 After his diagnosis, his wife took over the collectibles business, and Kevin dedicated the rest of his life to raising public awareness of sarcoma and early detection through his blog, YouTube videos, and playing poker.
 He played in the 2019 World Series of Poker.

 Roster died via medical aid in dying in Rancho Cordova, California on July 26, 2019.
 Roster chronicled the process and appeared at several charity events before formally announcing his death.